The Glenburn Tea Estate

 A lot of included activities such as hikes, visits to Darjeeling & tours of the tea estate

 A very social hotel with an atmosphere of conviviality

 Good time to visit

 Average time to visit

 Darjeeling has a moderate climate with five distinct seasons throughout the year.
 The best season to visit Darjeeling is from September through till June.
 Summer usually begins in April until June, mild with maximum temperature never rising above 25°C. The monsoon rains arrive in July and last until August, often accompanied with intense torrential rain which can cause roadblocks.
 Fall begins in September until November, accompanied with intermittent showers.
 The winter months are usually from December to January with a cool climate, so ensure you bring layers.

-Call us on 858 523 9000 to start planning your vacation to The Glenburn Tea Estate or take a look at our itineraries to India
+To start planning your vacation to The Glenburn Tea Estate

 Glenburn Tea Estate is a beautifully restored 150 year old colonial tea plantation house that is brimming with charm and style.
 It is overlooked by Mount Kanchenjunga and close to Darjeeling, offering treks through tea plantations and local villages.

 If you are looking for that picture-perfect colonial plantation house, overlooking rolling tea plantations with the snow-capped Himalayas beyond, then Glenburn Tea Estate is what you are after.
 There is nothing quite like sitting on the peaceful verandah, tea in hand, and looking out over the views.
 You can use it as a base to explore the Raj era hill station of Darjeeling, or take walks in through the working tea estate, or just sit back and enjoy the surroundings.
 It is easily one of the prettiest boutique hotels in India and is a true Scott Dunn favorite.